Finding Art and Outdoor Adventure in Boissevain

 Around town

-Paddling the Boissevain reservoir
+Paddling the Boissevain Reservoir

 With Boissevain sufficiently explored, we moved on to the final activity of our trip, kayaking.
 We brought our own kayaks and set out to find the nearby Boissevain Reservoir.
 The Reservoir was just 5 minutes outside of Boissevain and, maybe unsurprisingly, it was a bit harder to find than we anticipated.
 Heading out of Boissevain on Mountain Street, turn right at the first four-way intersection after you’ve left the city limits.
 Then, turn right again as the road dips.
 From here you should see the Lorna Smith Nature Preserve area, and just beyond that will be the dock where you can launch your canoe or kayak.
 (Yes, these are some very country road directions but they should get you there just fine.)